 Think of this as your birthday photo shot list.
 Photographs to take on birthdays!

 We decorate either the birthday kids’ door, or the hallway or the house (depending on mom’s schedule) the morning of the birthday.
 It’s always fun to see their reaction and to kick off the day with a party.

 This was my daughter’s birthday door when she turned 10.

 This is the hallways in our house.
 We decorated it crazy birthday style so that when our 4-year-old woke up and ran down the hall to our room, he would be awaited with a early birthday morning celebration.

 Birthday Boy or Birthday Girl with Their Cake

 Nothing says – OH THIS IS A PHOTO OF MY KID ON THEIR BIRTHDAY then a photo with their birthday cake.

-Our son, E was going thru a too cool not to wear 3D glasses stage.
+In this birthday photo with the cake, our son E was going thru a must wear 3D glasses stage.

 Blowing Out the Cake